Water Bark for Dogs at Spring Lake Regional Park

 The park's swimming lagoon is open to humans from Memorial Day weekend to Labor Day weekend.
 Throughout the summer season the lagoon offers people both lap swimming and unstructured water play, plus a multi-station floating playground water park where children and adults can bounce, climb, slide, and balance on a series of floating play stations.

-After Labor Day, it's time for Water Bark, when the swimming lagoon at Spring Lake Regional Park transforms into a weekend pooch paradise, with dogs free to swim and play off-leash.
-A temporary fence is set up during Water Bark, keeping dogs close at hand and out of other parts of the park.
+After Labor Day, it's time for Water Bark, when the swimming lagoon transforms into a weekend pooch paradise, with dogs free to swim and play off-leash.
+A temporary fence is set up, keeping the Water Bark dogs close at hand and out of other parts of the park.
 The lagoon water is slightly chlorinated and filtered to ensure it's safe for the dogs, and the lagoon is free of blue-green algae, which is sometimes present at the Russian River during the summer.

-Written by Sonoma Insider Suzie Rodriguez
+Written by Sonoma Insider Suzie Rodriguez.